 The Eugene Astronomical Society holds monthly star parties on Fridays closest to the moon's first quarter (First Quarter Fridays), and occasionally on additional dates during the clear summer months.
 Our biggest star party of the year is the Dexter Star Party.

-We gather just before dusk and stay as long as there is interest.
+We gather at dusk or 6:00, whichever is later, and stay as long as there is interest.
 Everyone is welcome to come, and we usually have many different types of telescopes set up for viewing (some invented by our members!)

 First Quarter Fridays are held at College Hill Reservoir, on Lawrence street between 23rd and 25th in Eugene.
 Locations of other star parties are announced with the star parties themselves.

 If cloudy weather prevents us from having a Friday star party, we will try again the next night on Saturday.

 Star Party Dos and Don'ts